Twisted coupled wire model for a moir\'e sliding Luttinger liquid

-\cref{fig:3}(a) shows $g_{\text{eff}}$ as a function of $E_F$ calculated for $U=0.5$eV and twist angle $\theta=5^\circ$, and the effective hopping $\widetilde{t}_\perp$ between neighboring moir\'e wires is also plotted. \cref{fig:3}(b) shows how $g_{\text{eff}}$ depends on the interaction strength $U$ as a function of $\theta$, where $E_F=30$meV.
-We find $g_{\text{eff}}$ increases as $\theta$ decreases.
+We average over pairs of Fermi surface states at quasimomenta $(q_x,\pm q_F(q_x))$ to obtain the average charge Luttinger parameter $g_{\text{eff}}$. \cref{fig:3}(a) shows $g_{\text{eff}}$ as a function of $E_F$ calculated for $U=3$eV and twist angle $\theta=5^\circ$, which is below $0.3$.
+The effective hopping $\widetilde{t}_\perp$ between neighboring moir\'e wires is also plotted. \cref{fig:3}(b) shows how $g_{\text{eff}}$ depends on the interaction strength $U$ as a function of $\theta$, where $E_F=30$meV.
+We find that $g_{\text{eff}}$ increases as $\theta$ decreases.
 This is because the width $a_x$ of a moir\'e wire increases as $\theta$ decreases, and thus two electrons in the moir\'e wire have less chance to scatter with each other, leading to a weaker effective interaction.
+In comparison, for a microscopic decoupled wire in a monolayer, which has a Fermi momentum $k_F=\sqrt{2m E_F}$, we can estimate its microscopic Luttinger parameter $g$ similarly to \cref{eq:geff}, which is generically larger ($g\gtrsim 0.6$) than the moir\'e effective Luttinger parameter $g_{\text{eff}}$ here given the same $U$.

-In comparison, for a microscopic decoupled wire in a monolayer, which has a Fermi momentum $k_F=\sqrt{2m E_F}$, we can estimate its microscopic Luttinger parameter $g$ similar to \cref{eq:geff}.
-For interaction strength $U=0.7$eV, this yields $g\approx 0.88$, which is significantly closer to $1$ than the moir\'e effective Luttinger parameter $g_{\text{eff}}$.
+\emph{The moir\'e SLL regime.} The temperature regime for SLL physics depends on the effective moir\'e parameters $\widetilde{t}_\perp$, $\widetilde{t}_\parallel$, and $g_{\text{eff}}$\cite{Kane2001,Ashvin2001,Giamarchi2000,Bourbonnais1984}, which we explain below.
+Without the interwire hopping $\widetilde{t}_\perp$, and setting $g_{\text{eff},s}=1$, each moir\'e wire along the $y$ direction has a zero-temperature 1D Luttinger liquid Green's function following\cite{Fradkin2013}